 Algorand is optimized for scalability and performance.
 According to Algorand Technologies, the blockchain produces blocks in less than three seconds.
 In comparison, Bitcoin blocks are processed every 10 minutes while Ethereum blocks are processed every 12 seconds.

-In terms of transactional throughput, Algorand outshines leading blockchains such as Bitcoin, Ethereum and Solana.
+In terms of transactional throughput, Algorand outshines leading blockchains such as Bitcoin, Ethereum, and Solana.
 Here is a table to show how Algorand compares to rival blockchains, according to Chainspect:

-Blockchain Throughput (Max TPS) Block time
+Blockchain Throughput (Max TPS) Block Time

 Algorand 5,716 2.8 seconds